Introduction

 General Information

 • Desautels Faculty of Music facilities and equipment are reserved for credit-related activities only.
-All non-credit use is prohibited without the express consent of the facilities & events coordinator.
+All non-credit use is prohibited without the express consent of the Facilities and Events Coordinator.

 • The Desautels Faculty of Music facilities are not to be used for any private lesson teaching unrelated to University of Manitoba teaching activities.
 All teaching of private lessons in our facilities must be to students registered in Major Practical Study and/or Recital on that instrument with that teacher, or must be arranged through the Division of Preparatory Studies.